National Naval Officers Association: History

 LT Kenneth H. Johnson, while serving as Advisor for Minority Affairs at the United States Naval Academy in 1970, sought methods to improve minority interest in recruitment efforts and participation in the Naval Academy's Blue and Gold Program.
 In 1971, faced with finding qualified naval officer candidates from minority communities, CAPT Emerson Emory, CAPT Claude Williams, CDR Emmanuel Jenkins, CWO James Harris and LT Johnson began to discuss forming an organization to assist minority officer recruitment.
 An organizational meeting was held at the Hilton Inn in Annapolis, Maryland in 1972 and NNOA was founded.
 CAPT Emerson Emory was elected the first president of NNOA.

 The first chartered chapter was the Annapolis, Maryland chapter.

 Annual conference

 The National Naval Officers Association's National Conference, held annually during July, includes many hours of educational and professional development workshops, seminars, and exhibits designed to enhance the professional knowledge of attendees while increasing overall awareness of issues affecting the sea service.

-The first annual meeting was held in San Diego, California in 1973.
+The first annual meeting, the Professional Development and Training Symposium, was held in San Diego, California in 1973.
+In 2017 the theme was “Developing Leaders Through Education, Experience and Personal Development.”, 2018 was “Embracing Diversity to Strengthen the Sea Services”, 2019 was “Charting a Course for Tomorrow’s Leaders”, 2023 was "NNOA: Developing Tomorrow's Leaders Through Mentorship & Professional Development".

+In July 2010, the NNOA joined together with the Naval Service Officers (ANSO) for the first combined Professional Development and Training Conference.